hexalellogram/mac-apps-compatibility/big-sur.md

 - [x] Notion
 - [x] Hex Fiend (App Store version)
 - [x] Macs Fan Control - did not test setting fan profiles as I do not have the paid version
-- [x] MakeMKV - launche, was unable to test any ripping functionality at the moment
+- [x] MakeMKV - launches, was unable to test any ripping functionality at the moment
 - [ ] Transmission
 - [ ] Tuxera NTFS
 - [ ] Intel Power Gadget